7 Essential Affiliate Marketing Legal Tips

 #3: Know and Follow The Dot Com Disclosures

 The Dot Com Disclosures (DCD) was one of the FTC’s first Internet marketing guidelines.
 So, what does it prohibit?
-This gist is this: don’t be tricky when it comes to online marketing.
-Correctly label advertisements and don’t unwittingly cajole people into clicking something against their will.
-For a more comprehensive summary of the Dot Com Disclosures, click here.
+This gist is this: Don’t be tricky when it comes to online marketing.
+Correctly label advertisements and don’t unwittingly cajole people into clicking something against their wills.

 #4: Know and Adhere To Native Advertising Guidelines